-SCHOOL ENGINEERING
+SCHOOL ENGINEERI ENGINEERING

 ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND

 ENGINEERING

-LEVEL OF STUDIES UNDERGRADUATE
+LEVEL OF STUDIES UNDERGRA DUATE

-COURSE CODE MYE031 SEMESTER >=6
+COURSE CODE MYE031 SEMESTER >=6 >=6

 COURSE TITLE Robotics

-if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach e components of the course, e.g. If the credits are awarded for the

-Lectures / I abs / Tutorials 5 5
+Lectures / Labs / Tutorials 5 5 5

 Add rows if necessary.
-The organisation of methods used are described in detail at (a j).
-J
+The organisation of methods used are described in detail at (a

-COURSE TYPE general background, special background, specialised general knowledge, skills development general background, ound, specialised general
+COURSE TYPE general background, special background, specialised general knowledge, skills development Special back ground

-PREREQUISITE COURSES:
+PREREQUISITE COURSES: -

-LANGUAGE OF INSTRUCTION and EXAMINATIONS:
+LANGUAGE OF INSTRUCTION and EXAMINATIONS: -

 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

-COURSE WEBSITE (URL) http://ecourse.uoi.gr/course/view.php?id=1036
+COURSE WEBSITE (URL) http://ecour se.uoi.gr/course /view.php?id=103 6